 Corporate Incentive Travel: What’s wrong with this picture?

 Why fly your team halfway across the world just to lie on the beach and get drunk at the bar?
 You can do that at home.
-Transform your sales incentive trips into a rich and memorable experience by providing a glimpse into the local history and culture of your incentive travel destinations.
+Transform your sales incentive trips into a rich and memorable experience by providing a glimpse into the local history and culture of your corporate incentive travel destinations.

 Photo by Executive Oasis International

 Question: Where are you?
 (Hint: This is not a trick question.)

 Day 1: The members of your team arrive in the evening from various countries.
 They are immediately whisked to a 5 star beach resort.
 You have a brief orientation to set the stage for your incentive.
 Some people head for the beach.
 Others head over to the bar.
 You meet for dinner.
 The menu consists of western cuisine.
 After dinner, some head over to the resort’s discotheque.
 Others return to the bar and eventually head back to their rooms drunk.
 Some stragglers arrive just in time to go to bed.

 Day 2: Some people spend more time on the beach.
 Others play golf, go shopping or opt for spa treatments.
 That night, you have a lavish awards banquet with a gourmet western menu.